hepplerj/Dissertation/ch5.dissertation.Heppler.md

 Existing 'Action Level' for TCA is Too High," n.d., Folder 14, Box 12, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives; "IBM Fouls Our Nest," *Silicon Valley Toxics News* 4 (Spring 1986): 1, 5, 1986, Folder 64, Box 3, League of Women Voters, SJSU.]
 When the EPA released a study of Silicon Valley in 1985 presenting an overview of contamination sites, environmentalists charged that the EPA failed to understand the public health risks.^["SVTC's Public Voice in Decision Making," *Silicon Valley Toxics News* 3 (Winter 1985): 2, Folder 64, Box 3, League of Women Voters, SJSU.]
 SVTC carried the support of state senators in making their case.
 In a letter to Governor George Deukmejian, state senator John Vasconcellos argued that the State Health Department was "unable to rule out the possibility that TCA might have been a factor in the excess rate of birth defects and miscarriages around the Fairchild site."
 If the state failed to fully understand the "potential health risks associated with TCA," Vasconcellos argued, then the State Health Department risked violating its own Action Level regulations.
 How could the Health Department continue to treat TCA as having a safe level of exposure, Vasconcellos wondered, if TCA is discovered to be a carcinogen?^[Letter from John Vasconcellos to George Deukmejian, February 22, 1985, Folder 3, Box 18, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.]

-The debate over carcinogens, TCA, and safe exposure to chemicals reveals another facet of SVTC's focus on environmental justice.
+The debate over carcinogens and safe exposure to chemicals reveals another facet of SVTC's focus on environmental justice.
 SVTC framed their concerns within the language of science, invoking groundwater pollution, epidemiology, and chemistry in their arguments over the